raindeer/seq2seq_experiments/README.md

 Model prediction: -71
 ```

-The program generation code i simplified compared to the original paper.
+The program generation code is simplified compared to the original paper but can easily be extended.

 ## Date normalization

-date-normalize.ipynb also contains a simple date format normalization model using the same model code.
+date-normalization.ipynb also contains a simple date format normalization example using the same model code.

 ## PyCon Sweden
 This work was presented at PyCon Sweden 2016, Stockholm.